-This indicator evaluates whether and to what extent governments are investing in secure land tenure.
+This indicator evaluates whether and to what extent governments are investing in secure land tenure and property rights.

 Relationship to Growth & Poverty Reduction

 Secure land tenure plays a central role in the economic growth process by giving people long-term incentives to invest and save their income, enhancing access to essential public services, allowing for more productive use of time and money than protecting land rights, facilitating use of land as collateral for loans, and contributing to social stability and local governance.
 1 Improvements in tenure security also favor growth that is “pro-poor” because the benefits generally accrue to those who have not possessed such rights in the past and those who are affected most by high property registration costs.
 2 Land policy reform can be particularly meaningful for women: research shows that when women have secure access to land and are able to exercise control over land assets, their ability to earn income is enhanced, household spending on healthcare, nutritious foods, and children’s education increases, and human capital accumulation occurs at a faster rate.
 Women’s ability to inherit and possess control rights to land also serves as a crucial social safety net.
 3 Beyond land, property rights generally contribute to economic growth and poverty reduction.
 4

 This composite indicator is calculated as the weighted average of three indicators.
 Access to Land is weighted 50% and Days and Cost to Register Property are each weighted 25%.